 For melatonin to have a signaling effect on cells, it needs a receptor available on the cell membrane.
-There are two types of melatonin receptors, usually referred to as MT1 and MT2 in studies.
+Two types of melatonin receptors exist, usually referred to as MT1 and MT2 in studies.
 (More on these receptors in the genetics section below).

-Melatonin in the bloodstream is quickly taken up by cells.
-It is used by cells as an antioxidant during dimes of high oxidative stress.
+Circulating melatonin in the bloodstream gets quickly taken up by cells.
+The cells use it as an antioxidant during times of high oxidative stress.
 Melatonin can also be transported into the mitochondria or actually made in the mitochondria (the powerhouse of the cell).
 Melatonin acts as a potent antioxidant to combat the abundant free radicals produced in the mitochondria.[ref]

 Studies on Cancer, Aging, and Alzheimer’s: